 When you have to spend the night outdoors because you choose to do so or because you get lost, lamps come in handy.
 And the best of them have LED bulbs.
 Not only are they bright and energy efficient, but they are also light, compact and rechargeable.
 Now, when deciding on which lamps to carry, always include a lantern, which is perfect for lighting a tent.
 Also, remember to pick a flashlight to help you find your way around at night or to signal for help.
 And finally, get a headlamp.
 Unlike the flashlight, which you hold with one hand, headlamps leave you free to use both hands.

 When you’re outdoors, a medical emergency is never far away.
 You could be climbing a hill or rock face one minute only to slip and injure yourself in the next.
 In such cases, a first-aid kit becomes a lifesaver.
 So carry one.
 But resist the urge to assemble it yourself, lest you overlook an important item.
 Instead, buy a pre-assembled kit, whose size and content depends on how much, how long, and where you intend to use it.
-For instance, kits used in watersports have a waterproof cover and those used in mountaineering, a rugged cover.
+For instance, kits used in watersports have a waterproof cover, and those used in mountaineering, a rugged cover.
 But if you’re really a do-it-yourselfer, you can make homemade penicillin.

 When hiking in a remote area, getting lost is a possibility.
 So carry some navigation tools with you, starting with a detailed topographical map.
 It should clearly show every road, footpath, and nature trail in the area.
 And since you need to locate your position on the map, bring along a GPS device and an altimeter.
 One pinpoints your location and the other, your elevation.
 But remember, these two devices rely on batteries.
 So as a precaution, pack a traditional compass as well.
 And if possible, make sure it has a mirror with which to signal planes during an emergency.
 Or better still, forgo the mirror and carry a personal locator beacon.